 Direct Elections and Trust in State and Political Institutions: Evidence from Indonesia’s Election Reform

-People’s trust in state and political institutions is a key foundation of a well-functioning economy.
-We estimate the impact of direct elections on people’s trust in state and political institutions, using a major political reform in Indonesia as the source of exogenous variation.
-Prior to 2005, regents, mayors, and governors were elected by the local legislative assembly.
-Since 2005, however, they have had to compete in an open election where voters directly choose their preferred leader.
-The historically and institutionally driven staggered implementation of these local direct elections allow us to identify the causal impact of the reform.
-We find that district direct elections increase trust in all state and political institutions, except for the police.
-However, our finding does not hold in districts that experienced moderate or high hostility during the elections, implying that trust is strongly influenced by the political situation.
-We also empirically show that the increase in trust took place simultaneously with improvements in economic outcomes.
+People's trust in state and political institutions is a key foundation of a well-functioning economy.
+The question of whether direct elections affect trust remains open, especially in developing countries, due to a scarcity of studies with robust identification strategies.
+We estimate the impact of direct elections on people's trust in state and political institutions, using a major political reform in Indonesia as the source of exogenous variation.
+Pre-2005, regents, mayors, and governors were elected by the local legislative assembly.
+Starting in 2005, they must compete in an open election where voters directly choose their preferred leader.
+The historically and institutionally driven staggered implementation of these local direct elections enables us to identify the causal impact of the reform.
+We find that direct elections increase trust in all state and political institutions, except for the police and political parties.
+We find that trust only increased in districts where the elections were held with no or low hostility, implying that trust is strongly influenced by political situations during direct elections.
+We find that elections did not really improve well-being or satisfaction, implying that the absence of election hostility is a stronger explanation for the higher trust.

 Share this page